Group Inference in High Dimensions with Applications to Hierarchical Testing: Simulation Study and Real Data Application

+For every simulation run, a hierarchical cluster tree is estimated using $1 - (\text{empirical correlation})^2$ as dissimilarity measure and average linkage.
+The hierarchical procedure with our proposed group testing method $\phi_{\Sigma}(\tau=1)$ performs testing top-down through this tree.

+We do not consider a single group but instead, we aim with hierarchical testing to find as many significant groups as possible.
 We use a modified version of the power to measure the performance of the hierarchical procedure because groups of variable sizes are returned.
-The idea is that we weight the true findings by one over the group size because smaller significant groups are more informative than larger ones, i.e., single variables get a weight of one.
-The adaptive power is defined by

-where MTD stands for Minimal True Detections, i.e., there is no significant subgroup (``Minimal''), the group has to be significant (``Detection''), and the group contains at least one active variable (``True''); see \cite{manpb16}.
+The adaptive power is defined by $ \mbox{Power}_{\mbox{ {adap}}} = ({1}/{|S|})\cdot \sum\limits_{C \, \in \, \mbox{ {MTD}}} {1}/{|C|} $ where MTD stands for Minimal True Detections, i.e., there is no significant subgroup (``Minimal''), the group has to be significant (``Detection''), and the group contains at least one active variable (``True''); see \cite{manpb16}.

-The results are illustrated in Figure \ref{fig.hierGroup} and Table \ref{tab.hierGroup}.
-The hierarchical procedure performs very well for setting 1 since the adaptive power is close to 1 for all values of $n$.
-The setup in setting 2 is much harder because the 10 active covariates are each highly correlated with 49 other non-active covariates.
-It is difficult to distinguish the active variables from the correlated ones for the procedure and hence, it stops further up in the tree which results in larger significant groups compared to setting 1.
-This can be seen in the last three columns of Table \ref{tab.hierGroup}.
-Thus, the adaptive power is smaller.
-The FWER is well controlled for both settings.
+The results are reported in Table \ref{tab.hierGroup}.
+The hierarchical procedure performs very well for setting 1 with the adaptive power around 0.9 till 1.0 and the procedure finds 10 significant groups of average size 1.0 till 1.2 for all values of $n$ except $n = 100$.
+Setting 2 is much harder because the 10 active covariates are each highly correlated with 49 non-active covariates.
+It is difficult to distinguish the active variables from the correlated ones and hence, the procedure stops further up in the tree resulting in larger significant groups and smaller adaptive power compared to setting 1.
+Note that the usual measure of power (where a significant group is counted as true if at least one active covariate is in it) is close to or even 1 for both settings.
+The familywise error rate is well controlled for both settings.